LGBTQ+ Pride Month, Modern Family Building, and How Aspire Fertility Can Help

 IVF, Egg Donation, and Surrogacy

 For gay men, the family-building process is a bit more complicated, as they will need to find both a gestational carrier (surrogate) and an egg donor.
 A gestational carrier is a woman who carries a pregnancy on behalf of the intended parents and has no relation to the baby being conceived.
 At Aspire Fertility, those in need of a carrier are connected with a surrogacy agency to help find the right person to carry their child.
-Once chosen, the gestational carrier will work closely with the couple and doctors to undergo IVF, in which an embryo is implanted into the uterus.
+Once chosen, the gestational carrier will work closely with the couple and providers to undergo IVF, in which an embryo is implanted into the uterus.
 The embryo will first need to be created in the lab, using one of the partner’s sperm, and a donated egg, which can be found through an egg bank that works closely with our clinic.

 Family Building for Transgender Patients and Couples